 Some fractures cause pieces of bones to separate.
 These pieces will need to be put back into their proper place.
 This may be done:

-You will need to adjust your activities while your spine heals, but complete rest is rarely required and can actually slow recovery.
+Activities will need to be adjusted while the spine heals, but complete rest is rarely required and can actually slow recovery.

-As you recover, you may be referred to physical therapy or rehabilitation to start range-of-motion and strengthening exercises.
+Physical therapy or rehabilitation will be used to improve range-of-motion and strengthening the spine.
 Do not return to activities or sports until your doctor says it is okay to do so.

 Fractures are most often the result of an accident.
 To decrease the risk or severity of accidents: